Easy Read Information

 What we do

-The dispensing service fits, adjustments, supplies and repairs spectacles and optical appliances.
-The service dispenses all types of spectacles, but specialises in difficult, complex and extreme prescriptions and special frame requirements.
+Here we fit, adjust, supply and repair spectacles and other optical appliances.
+We dispense all types of glasses, but specialise in difficult, complex and extreme prescriptions and special frame requirements.

-The dispensing service has an open policy, which means that any person who has a current prescription can have spectacles made up by this service.
-The service accepts NHS spectacle vouchers issued by either the hospital or general ophthalmic services.
+Our dispensing service has an open policy, which means that anyone who has a current prescription can have their glasses made up by our service.
+We accept NHS spectacle vouchers issued either by the hospital or your optician.

-The role of the contact lens service is to assess and fit suitable patients with contact lenses and to provide the necessary aftercare for those patients.
-The service specialises in the management of ocular conditions where contact lenses are clinically necessary.
+This service assesses and fits suitable patients with contact lenses, and provides the necessary aftercare for those patients.
+We specialise in ocular conditions where contact lenses are clinically necessary.

-The low visual aid service assesses visually impaired patients with the aim of helping individuals to maximise their vision using distance and near low vision aids.
-The service assesses patients, supplies low visual aids and typoscopes, and advises on lighting contrasts and other matters affecting the visually impaired.
+We assess visually impaired patients with the aim of helping them to maximise their vision using distance and near low vision aids.
+We also supply low visual aids and typoscopes (reading guides), and advise on lighting contrasts and other matters that might affect visually impaired people.

-The service also performs assessments of visually impaired patients who are seeking work with a view to identifying their special equipment needs.
+We also perform assessments of visually impaired patients who are seeking work with a view to identifying their special equipment needs.

-The department provides a wide range of vision assessment services for a variety of research purposes.
+In this department we provide a wide range of vision assessment services for a variety of research purposes.

-This service carries out ultrasound investigations prior to intra-ocular lens surgery.
-Ultrasound measurements are used in computerised calculations, which help surgeons to predict the optical refraction outcome of intra-ocular lenses to be used in individual eyes for cataract surgery.
+We carry out ultrasound investigations prior to intra-ocular lens surgery.
+Ultrasound measurements are used in computerised calculations, which help surgeons to predict the optical refraction outcome of lenses to be used in cataract surgery.